Experimental Mechanized Force: The future British Army, 1935

 The General Staff also wrote a "Forecast of the Opening Stages of a War with Germany" (1935) in which the First World War was considered to have left European states certain that a long war would be calamitous, even for the winning side.
 Germany was thought to be making "strenuous endeavours" to fight quick wars by mobile operations.
-The French were thought to have planned a defensive strategy for the beginning of a war and that the Germans could attack with a small, élite mobile force against a small portion of the Maginot Line, bypass the line via Switzerland or through the Low Countries.
-The General Staff concluded that the only real prospect for quick success was by invading through the Netherlands and Belgium.
+The French were thought to have planned a defensive strategy for the beginning of a war and that the Germans could attack with a small, élite mobile force against a small portion of the Maginot Line, bypass the line via Switzerland or the Low Countries.
+The General Staff concluded that the only real prospect for a quick German success was by invading through the Netherlands and Belgium.
 The General Staff wanted to dispatch the first echelon of the Field Force, comprising four infantry divisions and a mechanised mobile division.
 The troops were to arrive swiftly enough to prevent the Germans from occupying all of the Low Countries.
 Depth would be provided for the air defence of Britain and British bombers would be able to fly from Continental bases.
 The British Army would "provide sufficient moral and material support to our Allies" to keep the Germans out of the western Netherlands and western Belgium.